stellar-deprecated/docs/learn/integration-guides/anchor.md

 ---
-title: Gateway/Anchor Guide
+title: Anchor Guide
 ---

-# Becoming a Stellar Gateway or Anchor
+# Becoming a Stellar Anchor
 This guide will walk you through the integration steps to become a Stellar anchor.
 If you're not yet familiar with the concept of an [anchor](https://www.stellar.org/learn/explainers/#Anchors_trust_and_credit), please start [here](https://www.stellar.org/learn/#how-it-works).
 This example uses Node.js and the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk), but it should be easy to adapt to other languages.

 There are many ways to architect an anchor.
 This guide uses the following design:
  - `issuing account`: One Stellar account that is kept offline for increased safety.
- - `hot wallet`: One Stellar account that holds a balance of anchor credit.
+ - `base account`: One Stellar account that holds a balance of anchor credit.
 The anchor uses it to handle redemptions from and to send credit to users.
  - `customerID`: Each user has a customerID, used to correlate incoming payments with a particular user's account on the anchor.

 The two main integration points to Stellar for an anchor are:<br>